Scenic mountains, rocks, and ravines in the semi-desert of Saghro

 Our trek continues over a plateau encircled by rolling mountains.
-After a comfortable walk on a small gravel road we reach the Tizi n’Ferent Pass where we have a wonderful view over the mountains to the east.
+After a comfortable walk on a small gravel road, we reach the Tizi n’Ferent Pass where we have a wonderful view over the mountains to the east.

-On our way down from the pass we approach the fascinating rock Oulentferent, a massive monolith standing alone on a mountain slope in the beautiful Tiferent Valley, the rugged rock brings the image of a crocodile’s back to mind.
+On our way down from the pass we approach the fascinating rock Oulentferent, a massive monolith standing alone on a mountain slope in the beautiful Tiferent Valley, the rugged rock brings the image of a crocodile back to mind.
 The path takes us deeper and deeper into the narrowing valley, where we pass small terraced patches with almond trees and a few permanent settlements inhabited by nomad people.

 Down on the valley floor at about 1 800 meters we start ascending to the Tizi n´Moudou Pass (2 300 m).
 Herds of goats and sheep often graze here, looked after by young female shepherds as is the custom in Saghro.
-From the pass we are rewarded with panoramic views of Saghro and far beyond.
+From the pass, we are rewarded with panoramic views of Saghro and far beyond.

 Before we start downwards again, we stop at the foot of the Bou Gafer Mountain, where the Berber people in the 1930s fought a battle against the French.
 Ruins of the French fortifications can still be seen here.
-We finish the day with a pretty steep, but still quite easy, descent to our campsite at about 1 900 meters, from where we enjoy the views towards the Moudou Mountains.
+We finish the day with a pretty steep, but still quite easy, descent to our campsite at about 1 900 meters, from where we enjoy the views of the Moudou Mountains.

 Day five: Bou Gafer – Tenmelilt (6 to 6,5 trekking hours)

-Leaving the camp in the morning we climb up to a small pass, and then follow a track down into the Oulilli Valley.
+Leaving the camp in the morning we climb up to a small pass and then follow a track down into the Oulilli Valley.
 We walk past a deserted mine and soon thereafter through a beautiful ravine.
 A small river bordered by trees flows through the valley.
-We pass a few more nomad settlements, and in the valley below we spot the village of Oulilli, surrounded by terraced fields where the locals grow barley, almonds and figs.
+We pass a few more nomad settlements, and in the valley below we spot the village of Oulilli, surrounded by terraced fields where the locals grow barley, almonds, and figs.